 G2C markets (government to citizen) develop when governmental institutions become sellers and citizens assume the role of buyers.

 These interactions are becoming increasingly more specialized.
 For example, we can have B2E (business to employee) , a transaction that reflects what businesses do attract and keep their employees in terms of recruitment tactics, benefits and opportunities, plus E2B(employee to business).
 Others from the

 digital arena include C2C (consumer-to-consumer) or P2P (peer-to-peer) , which represent the ability of online users to interact directly with each other, without the need for an intervening organization other than to facilitate the communication.

 Need help for your business to grow?

-Check our Marketing Strategy for Business Course Bundle - 100+HRS of Professional Qualified Training
+Check our Marketing Strategy Academy - FREE for 30 days - 100+HRS of Professional Qualified Training